RHilburn75/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-1. Theatre Outcomes by Launch date - We gathered information from the Kickstarter data and created a Pivot table on our information.
+ Theatre Outcomes by Launch date - We gathered information from the Kickstarter data and created a Pivot table on our information.
 Our key components of data consisted of our filters, Parent company, which in this cases is "theatre", and "years" to get the timeframe.
     a.
 I decided to use the date of conversion to get the timeframe, in this case, I'm looking for the months in the year.
     b.
 Finally, I wanted to see how each one fared, "successful, "canceled", or "failed".
 I grabbed the total counts of those pieces of data and created columns
     c.
 Once I created the table, I wanted to see how it would look visually - I'm a visual person, so by creating a chart, I thought it would be easier to "see" our findings
     d.
-See below of our findings
+See below Links on my findings
-  ----Add Links to the excel workbook Theatre Outcomes by Launchdate here-------

 ### Analysis of Outcomes Based on Goals